Skip to content

 What are the practicalities of working on a data intelligence project with customers?
 What is a typical composition of a team working on a project?
 What are the timelines?

-We have an orchestration engine and expertise in AWS serverless technologies as well as multi-model NoSQL database like MarkLogic which allows data to be loaded as-is and then converted into a normalised format.
+We have an orchestration engine and expertise in AWS serverless technologies.
+We also have a multi-model NoSQL database like MarkLogic, which allows data to be loaded as-is and then converted into a normalised format.

-Integrating with underlying data repos itself might take two, three months, but we already have pre built microservices in this area, which we can do within few days.
+Integrating with the underlying data repos might take two or three months, but we already have pre-built micro-services in this area, which we can do within a few days.

-With a small agile team of one BA, one QA, and 2 developers we can really get the whole timeline composed from a one- to two-year project down to three to a six-months project.
+With a small agile team of one BA, one QA, and two developers, we can really reduce the timeline from a one—to two-year project to three to six months.

 What are the regulations we currently help our customers comply with?

-As mentioned previously, there are few use cases for data intelligent platforms.
+As mentioned previously, there are a few use cases for data intelligent platforms.

 One, of course, is Discovery.

-And that’s also a very important use case for compliance in R&D industries where there is a lot of research and development.
-In the Life Sciences and Pharma we have built applications and reporting that helps in EPA and MDR regulations.
+That’s also a very important use case for compliance in R&D industries, where there is a lot of research and development.
+In the Life Sciences and Pharmaceutical Industries, we have built applications and reporting that help with EPA and MDR regulations.

-For example, for MDR which came into force in May 2021, medical device manufacturing must adhere to strict guidelines to ensure their products are safe to use.
+For example, under MDR, which came into force in May 2021, medical device manufacturers must adhere to strict guidelines to ensure the safety of their products.

-To do this they need to do post market reporting in a more granular and automated way.
-This is where data intelligence platforms help in expediting the business needs around reporting.
+To do this, they need to perform post-market reporting in a more granular and automated way.
+Data intelligence platforms help expedite the business needs around reporting.

 There are other examples around GDPR and FCA.